bahrain-uob/VoiceMate/README.md

 For demo purposes, try the following paragraph on COVID-19:

->Coronavirus disease is an infectious disease caused by a newly discovered coronavirus.
+>Corona virus is an infectious disease which has infected 84,882 people in Bahrain.
 >
->Most people infected with the corona virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
+>People infected will experience respiratory illness.
 >
->The best way to prevent and slow down transmission is be well informed about the corona virus, the disease it causes and how it spreads.
+>How to prevent it?
 >
->Protect yourself and others from infection by washing your hands or using an alcohol based rub frequently and not touching your face.
+>The best way to protect yourself and others from infection is by washing your hands, WEARING a MASK and not touching your face.
 >
->At this time, there are no specific treatments for corona virus.
-However, there are many ongoing clinical trials evaluating potential treatments.
+>At this time, there is no specific VACCINE for corona virus.
+>
+>However, there are many ongoing clinical trials.

 You can test it out by reading the paragraph.